Codename: Outbreak

 Codename: Outbreak (known as Venom.
-Codename: Outbreak in Russia) is a first-person shooter video game developed by Ukrainian GSC Game World and published by Virgin Interactive.
+Codename: Outbreak in Ukraine and Russia) is a first-person shooter video game developed by Ukrainian GSC Game World and published by Virgin Interactive.
 It is set during the early 21st century.
 Prior to the start of the game, a meteor shower arrives containing a parasitic alien life form that takes control of their hosts.
 The invasion is fast spreading.
 The game involves fighting off this alien invasion over 14 different levels.

 In North America, the game was part of a $20 budget range from Titus Interactive which was branded using the Virgin Interactive name alongside Original War, Screamer 4x4, and Nightstone.

 Story

 During the early 21st century, a meteor storm strikes an open valley in the United States.
 Police, science teams and Marine units are dispatched to investigate.
 They disappear shortly after.
 In the opening cut-scene, an advance team is operating when it is reported some of the men have stopped broadcasting on the radios.
 Captain Wilson, leader of the team, and his friend Steve suddenly come under fire from their comrades.
 As they retreat for aerial pickup, Steve is wounded.
 As Wilson desperately waits for the transport to arrive, an unknown beast suddenly leaps at Wilson and the screen blacks out.